Siemens-Schuckert: World War I

-Inter-War Production
+Interwar production

 With the end of the war production of the D.IV continued, mainly for sales to Switzerland who flew them into the late 1920s.
 With the signing of the Treaty of Versailles the next year all aircraft production in Germany was shut down.
 Siemens-Schuckert immediately disappeared, but Siemens-Halske continued sales of the Sh.III and started development of smaller engines for the civilian market.
 By the mid-1920s their rotary engines were no longer in vogue, but "non-turning" versions of the same basic mechanicals led to a series of 7-cylinder radial engines, the Sh.10 through Sh.14A, delivering up to 150 hp in the 14A.
 The Sh.14A became a best-seller in the trainer market, and over 15,000 of all the versions were eventually built.

 Siemens-Halske no longer had any competitive engines for the larger end of the market, and to address this they negotiated a license in 1929 to produce the 9-cylinder Bristol Jupiter IV.
 Minor changes for the German market led to the Sh.20 and Sh.21.
 Following the evolution of their smaller Sh.14's, the engine was then bored out to produce the 900 hp design, the Sh.22.
 In 1933 new engine naming was introduced by the RLM, and this design became the Sh.322, when Siemens was given the 300-block of numbers.
 The Sh.322 design had reliability problems and never became popular.

+Nazi period

 Bramo

 The company reorganized as Bramo in 1936, and continued development of what was now their own large engine.
 Modifying the Sh.322 with the addition of fuel injection and a new supercharger led to the Bramo 323 Fafnir, which entered production in 1937.
 Although rather outdated in terms of design, by this time the engine had matured into a highly reliable powerplant despite its comparatively poor fuel economy, and 5,500 were produced until the lines shut down in 1944.